 - IPV4 Troubleshooting

-- Differences between communications mediums and protocols
+- Differences between communication media and protocols

 - Insight into RS232 and serial communications